apache/incubator-gluten/README.md

 ## Documentation

-Unfortunately we haven't create the orginazed documentation site for Gluten.
+Unfortunately we haven't organized the documentation site for Gluten.
 Currently all document is hold in [docs](https://github.com/oap-project/gluten/tree/main/docs).
 Ping us if you would like to know more details about the Gluten design.
-Gluten is still in developping now, some designs may change.
-Feel free to talk with us if you have better design.
+Gluten is still under development now, and some designs may change.
+Feel free to talk with us and share other design and ideas.

 # Performance